rayyuan90/rayyuan.github.io/_posts/2016-08-09-My learning schedule and memo(node.js React and react-native redux graphQl ParseServer).md

 REST is the way HTTP should be used. and http protocal using tcp/ip transfer layer. (ftp etc also using tcp/ip)

+***

+relational database(mySql and postgreSQL) and non-relational database noSQL (mongoDB) realtional dabase save data in different table and connect with relation like prime-key ID. save id in one table and use the id to find detail. non-relational database save all the data in one document. when save in the two table save it twice.